 Rejoice, High School; they really have.

 It can be very hard for Epik High to disappoint their fans with the content of their albums.
-While we might not always like the sound they go with (*cough, cough, [e]), they appreciate the artistry and time that they put into their work.
+While we might not always like the sound they go with (*cough, cough* [e]), we appreciate the artistry and time that they put into their work.
 With three years between projects, it was likely that they were going to give us something really good and, thankfully, they went above and beyond.

 We would warn anybody coming into this looking for more of a Shoebox sound, you’re not going to get it.
 With the exception of No Thanxxx, this is not the bright and more pop-laden sound of that last album…but that’s not a bad thing.
 Anyone who has been with the group since the beginning know that they have gone through some interesting things both personally and musically.
 Epik High has never been afraid of experimentation (for better or worse), but this is very much a return to form while still evolving in terms of genre inclusion and flow.
 This is definitely more introspective in terms of lyrics and the slower, darker tone reflects that mindset.
 It’s no coincidence that we were reminded of their first few albums, most especially Map Of The Human Soul as this album was delivered on the 14th anniversary of the group’s debut.